holepunchto/pear-docs/cli.md

 ## `pear info <key>`

-Metadata for an application is looked up by its key.

-Details about the application from the specified key are provided, offering insights into the associated Pear project, including its name, channel, and release version.
+Prints the metadata of an Pear project such as name, channel, and release version by performing lookup from the key.

 | Flag   | Description                                   |
 | ------ | --------------------------------------------- |